Elephant Seals

 Be aware of your surroundings at all times.
 Elephant seals are not always easy to see.
 Their natural camouflage blends into sand and driftwood.

 Stay at a distance.
 Use binoculars or a telephoto lens, or take photos from the pier.
-If a seal lifts his head to look at you, you have disturbed him and you are too close.
+If a seal lifts its head to look at you, you have disturbed it, and you are too close.

 Keep your dog on a leash at all times.
 Elephant seals can bite with their large, sharp teeth.
 For your pet’s safety, do not ever allow your dog to approach a seal, regardless of how inactive the seal seems.